palvaro/CSE138-Fall20/README.md

 Final projects are required to pass the course.
 The fact that participation accounts for 10% of the grade (and pop quizzes for 5%) should give you an idea of the important of class attendance.

+# Getting Help

+The material in this class can be complex and difficult, so there are several ways to get help with concepts covered in class, homework, and programming projects, listed in approximately the order you should try them for help.

+ * Attend classes and lab sections.
+ * Read (really read!) the assignments and other course materials.
+ * Read and post to the class discussion forum on Piazza
+ * Meet with the course staff during office hours.
+ * Send a private piazza post to the course staff.

+You’re encouraged to post general questions to the Piazza forum, and to answer questions others have posted there.
+Asking things like "how does this concept work?" or "can someone help install Ubuntu LINUX 18.04 on VirtualBox?" are fine.
+Questions such as "can someone post sample code for Assignment 2" or "why doesn’t the attached code work?" are not acceptable, and should be asked during office hours (preferable), or via private Piazza messages.
+Course staff will also read the forum and reply to posted questions.

+Office hours are your chance to ask the course staff in-depth questions about the material being covered, programming assignments (including debugging help), or anything else about computer system design or other general computer science issues you want to discuss.
+Many students find that discussions in office hours are highly informative and interesting, and it usually helps faculty members write you better recommendations for jobs and graduate school.
+If you can’t attend office hours, arrange a meeting in advance by using a private Piazza message

+Private Piazza questions will typically get a response by the end of the next business day.
+Public ones will probably get answered sooner, since they have hundreds of eyes on them!
+Please do not email the course staff directly unless asked -- this way we can keep all communication related to the class in one place and avoid overlooking your messages.

 # Academic honesty

 Collaboration is a key part of research.
 I encourage you to discuss the readings and the final project ideas with your classmates.
 However, you must reveal the students with whom you discussed the assignments.
 Failure to do so will result in formal disciplinary proceedings.